Stabilization of intersection Betti numbers for moduli spaces of one-dimensional sheaves on surfaces: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{sec:pre}, we collect some notation, definitions, and facts that will be useful later.
-Section \ref{sec:def} is devoted to the local versality of the universal family of curves in high codimension and thus to a proof of Theorem \ref{thm:gsm}.
-In Section \ref{sec:IH}, we prove Theorem \ref{thm:main} and discuss some difficulties arising in the general case.
-Finally, in Section \ref{sec:stab}, we study in detail the cases of Enriques and bielliptic surfaces and prove Theorems \ref{thm:stab} and \ref{thm:Enrs}.
+In Section~\ref{sec:pre}, we collect some notation, definitions, and results needed later.
+Section~\ref{sec:def} is devoted to the local versality of the universal family of curves in high codimension and contains the proof of Theorem~\ref{thm:gsm}.
+In Section~\ref{sec:IH}, we prove Theorem~\ref{thm:main} and discuss the geometric conditions appearing in its statement.
+Finally, in Section~\ref{sec:stab}, we prove Theorems~\ref{thm:stab} and \ref{thm:Enrs}, with a more explicit treatment of the Enriques case, and conclude with a discussion of related open questions.